Epsylene/epsylene.github.io/projects.md

 ### [minigl](https://github.com/Epsylene/minigl)
 ![minigl](/assets/images/minigl.png){:width="70%"}

-OpenGL library to provide common functionality for my 3D school projects.
-There are 3 parts:
+OpenGL library to provide common functionality for my graphics programming projects.
+The library can be divided in three main parts:

-* A C++ wrapper over the OpenGL API, to provide abstractions and a more suitable interface for my needs;
+* A (varyingly) thin wrapper over the core OpenGL API to provide a more modern and C++-like interface.
+This comprises abstractions over render commands, buffer objects, etc.
-* An application framework, to handle window creation, events, input, etc.;
+* An application class that uses GLFW to create a window and manage the OpenGL context, inputs and render loop.
-* Utility functions, to load shaders, models, do math, etc.
+* Utility classes for mesh loading, colors or math wrapping over GLM.

 ### [nessie](https://github.com/Epsylene/nessie)
 ![nessie](/assets/images/nessie.png)